bradbell/at_cascade/readme.rst

-omega_grid      A single age-time grid used for omega constraints sex_level       Level below start_node where fits split by sex top_directory   Directory where the input data is located cascade         end_node_set has more than one element drill           end_note_set has only one element
+omega_grid      A single age-time grid used for omega constraints sex_level       Level below start_node where fits split by sex top_directory   Directory where the input data is located
 =============   ==================================================